DLR-RM/BlenderProc/examples/entity_displacement_modifier/README.md

-# Object selection and manipulation
+# Object selection and manipulation using displacement modifier

 ![](rendering.png)